martinsumner/riak_kv/docs/InitialDesignDecisions.md

 - Guarding against out-of-memory errors is an operator responsibility.
 The cluster should be expanded if the memory limit is close, the per-vnode memory overhead will not be proactively reduced.
   - Makes use of any spare memory of the system through proactive hints to the file-system page cache.

+For further details on the design and implementation of the leveled backend refer to [the Riak Theory Guide](/docs/RiakTheoryGuide.md#the-leveled-backend).

 #### Bitcask

 The bitcask backend has the following characteristics and features: